 - Google Calendar

 If you have a gmail account, google calendar is a great way to organize your month, weeks, assignments, and meetings.
-You can even sync your UWO calendar to your google calendar so you have all the important dates in one place.
+You can even sync your UWO calendar to your google calendar so you have all the important dates in together.
 If you would like to schedule calls with people (for recruiting purposes or networking purposes), it is very easy to send a calendar invite through Google Calendar that will remind both you and the recipient of this meeting.
 You can also download a Google Calendar app onto your mobile phone so you have access to your schedule at all times.